ehrpg/qstar/docs/quick-start.md

 Every character has a race or category (e.g. animals, robots).
 A race modifies:

-* primary stats, secondary stats and pools
+* secondary stats and pools
 * adds perks or flaws,
 * enables access to inherent Primary stats,
 * and may add roleplaying circumstances